Shopping City Süd

 The Shopping City Süd (SCS) is a shopping centre located in Vösendorf and Wiener Neudorf, south of Vienna, Austria.

 With a leasable area of 235,000 sqm, it is the biggest shopping mall in Austria.
 It contains over 330 shops and has around 5,000 employees (2016).

-In December 2007, the SCS was sold for €607 million to French real estate company Unibail-Rodamco-Westfield, which also owns the Donauzentrum.
+In December 2007, the SCS was sold for €607 million to French real estate company Unibail-Rodamco-Westfield, which also owns the Donau Zentrum.